grafana/scenes/docusaurus/docs/scene-layout.md

 title: Building Scene layout
 ---

 Scenes support two layout types: flex and grid layout.
-In this guide you will learn hwo tu use and configure `SceneFlexLayout` and `SceneGridLayout`.
+In this guide you will learn how to use and configure `SceneFlexLayout` and `SceneGridLayout`.

 ## Flexbox layout